-35.3 Fuel price risk
+37.3 Fuel price risk

 The Group is exposed to fuel price risk.
 The fluctuations in the fuel prices could have significant effect to the operations of the Group.
-However, having carefully evaluated the market conditions, the Group's internal resources and the possible outcomes of entering into hedging derivatives, the board of director concluded that entering into hedging contracts might not necessarily be an effective tool to manage the fuel price risk.
-Therefore, the Group did not have any hedging policies over its anticipated fuel consumption during the years ended 31 March 2019 and 2018.
+However, having carefully evaluated the market conditions, the Group's internal resources and the possible outcomes of entering into hedging derivatives, the board of directors concluded that entering into hedging contracts might not necessarily be an effective tool to manage the fuel price risk.
+Therefore, the Group did not have any hedging policies over its anticipated fuel consumption during the years ended 31 March 2020 and 2019.
 The management will continue to closely monitor the changes in market condition.

-35. FINANCIAL RISK MANAGEMENT (Continued)
+37. FINANCIAL RISK MANAGEMENT (Continued)

-35.4 Liquidity risk
+37.4 Liquidity risk

-Liquidity risk relates to the risk that the Group will not be able to meet its obligations associated with its financial liabilities.
+Liquidity risk relates to the risk that the Group will not be able to meet its obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.